fhircast/sandbox.js/README.md

 + **MODE**: Specifies if the instance is a 'hub' with a client (subscriber/publisher) or only a 'client'.
 Default is 'hub'.
 + **PORT**: Specifies the listening port.
 Default is 3000.
 + **HUB_URL**: Specifies the address where the subscriber and publisher will connect to.
 Default is http://localhost:3000.
++ **HUB_ENDPOINT**: Specifies the endpoint where the subscriber and publisher will connect to.
+Default is /api/hub/.
 + **CLIENT_URL**: Specifies the address where the client node will receive published events.
 Default is http://localhost:3000/client.
 + **TITLE**: Sets the title.
 Default is 'FHIRcast JavaScript Sandbox - Hub and Client'.
 + **BACKGROUND_COLOR**: Sets the background color.
 Default is 'darkgray'.